How should I clean my hi-fi gear?

 Deep Cleaning and Detailing

-Beyond what I’ve mentioned above, deep cleaning and detailing become more involved and specialised aspects of maintenance in their own right.
-I recommend booking your equipment with someone able to perform this deep cleaning, along with other important service work, as it makes sense to have one skilled person complete all of this work.
+Deep cleaning and detailing are specialised aspects of maintenance in their own right.
+I recommend booking your equipment with someone able to perform this deep cleaning, along with other important service work, as it makes sense to have one skilled person complete this work at one time.

-I’m often asked for details of my cleaning regimens, what products I use, step-by-step instructions and so on.
-As with other proprietary and technical aspects of my work, the details would require time and hands-on demonstration/training that I am unable to provide and that would only scratch the surface anyway.
+I’m often asked for details of my cleaning regimens, step-by-step instructions and so on.
+As with other aspects of my work, the details would require time and hands-on demonstration/training that I am unable to provide and that would only scratch the surface anyway.
 These techniques are typically reserved for equipment that comes to Liquid Audio.

 Discover more from LiQUiD AUDiO